haileylujah/Project-1-MemoryGame/README.md

 * Add sound effects upon actions
 * Add countdown timer so that player loses the game if could not find all pairs in a certain period of time
 * Add more sets of cards

-☐ Frequent commits dating back to the very beginning of the project.
-Never delete you repo to "start over".
-Commit messages should be in the present tense, e.g., "Style game board" instead of "Styled game board".
-Be sure to create the repo on your personal GitHub account and ensure that it is "public".